HydraMeshnet/developer-portal/morpheus.md

 ##### Parameters

-The body must contain an array of operations that you're going to include in the Morpheus transaction.
+The body must contain an array of operations that you're going to include in the DAC transaction.
 See in the example.

 ##### Example